MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Data and Analysis

+To verify that correlated noise or large-scale noise patterns do not affect this detection, we calculate the flux in 1,000,000 empty sky apertures of the same size as the aperture used to detect \objname's F435W flux.
+Apertures are placed at random positions across the image, avoiding regions containing detected sources.
+A histogram of these fluxes is shown in Fig.~\ref{fig:skyap}, with \objname's detection flux shown with a green solid line coincident with the $5\sigma$ threshold shown in the dot-dashed gray line.
+The width of this distribution agrees with the formal uncertainty from the RMS map, indicating that correlated noise and large-scale patterns do not significantly affect the LyC flux measurement in F435W.

 We correct for the effects of the point spread function (PSF) by applying published encircled energy corrections (similar to PSF matching) to the resultant Kron photometry, which is reasonable given the compactness of our galaxy\footnote{HST: \url{https://www.stsci.edu/hst/instrumentation/acs/data-analysis/aperture-corrections}}\footnote{JWST:~\url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-performance/nircam-point-spread-functions\#NIRCamPointSpreadFunctions-Encircledenergiesforresampleddata}}.
 The alternative standard method of PSF matching the images before measuring the photometry would reduce the SNR of the F435W photometry, as it would smooth the flux over the larger F444W PSF and thus increase our flux uncertainty.
 We confirm the validity of this method in two ways.
 First, we check the curves of growth of the photometry including the encircled energy correction and find convergence at large radii.
 Second, we compare the photometry of the redder HST and JWST photometry with this method to that of the PSF matched photometry from JADES and find good agreement.
-Therefore this Kron flux corrected to the total flux (10\%) plus the encircled energy correction is used as our final flux measurement, and we propagate the uncertainties from each correction.
+Therefore, this Kron flux corrected to the total flux (10\%) plus the encircled energy correction is used as our final flux measurement.
+We propagate the uncertainties from each correction accordingly, together with the uncertainty in aperture flux and background subtraction.
 The resultant LyC flux measurement in F435W is \lycflux, at \fluxsigma.
 We subsequently use this photometry for the SED fitting described in \S\ref{subsect:SEDfitting}.